cjacker/opensource-toolchain-8051/README.md

 # Hardware prerequist

-Before starting 8051 development, you need:

 * 8051 development board
-  + Here I suggest STC 8051 series and prefer the earlest model STC89C52, it's fully compatible with original intel 8051 and no additional hardwares/adapters required.
+  + Here I suggest STC 8051 series and prefer the earlest model STC89C52, it's fully compatible with original intel 8051 and no additional hardwares/adapters required to start development.

-* USB to TTL adapter if there is no one integrated on dev board.
+* USB to TTL adapter if it is not be integrated on dev board.
   + Here I suggest CH340. it's used for programming the MCU.

 **NOTE**:

 * for C8051F series from Silicon Labs, you need U-EC ICE adapter(with jtag and c2 protocol support) to program and debug.
-* for N76E from Nuvoton, you need Nu Link adatper (or Nu Link Me from the official EVB) to program (lack of opensource debugging support now).
+* for N76E series from Nuvoton, you need Nu-Link ICE adatper (or Nu-Link-Me from the official EVB) to program (lack of opensource debugging support now).

 # Toolchain overview

 * Compiler: SDCC for C, naken_asm/as31 for ASM
 * SDK: Headers for each MCU.
+* Programming tool: various, different for each manufactor.
 * Debugger: varirous way, different for each manufactor.
-* Programming tool: various, different for each manufactor.

 # Compiler

 If you prefer using **8051 assemblly language**, [naken_asm](https://github.com/mikeakohn/naken_asm/) or [as31](http://wiki.erazor-zone.de/wiki:projects:linux:as31) can be used.

-There are 2 widely used C compiler for 8051 MCU, one is Keil C51, a commercial close source compiler provided by ARM. and one is [SDCC](http://sdcc.sourceforge.net), an opensource c compiler.There are not much differences between them.
-I wrote a brief note here about [syntax differences between SDCC and C51](https://github.com/cjacker/opensource-toolchain-8051/blob/main/difference-between-c51-and-sdcc.md).
+There are 2 widely used C compiler for 8051 MCU, one is Keil C51, a commercial close source compiler provided by ARM. and one is [SDCC](http://sdcc.sourceforge.net), an opensource compiler.
+There are not much differences between them, I wrote a brief note here about [syntax differences between SDCC and C51](https://github.com/cjacker/opensource-toolchain-8051/blob/main/difference-between-c51-and-sdcc.md).

-Most linux dist already ship SDCC in their repositories, you can use the pkg management tools to install it.
+Most linux distribution already shipped SDCC in their repositories, you can use the pkg management tools to install it.
 If you really want to build it yourself, at least you need make/bison/flex/libtool/g++/boost development package/zlib development package and other various packages installed and the building process is very simple:

 ```
 ./configure --prefix=<where you want to install SDCC>